Consumer Product Safety Commission.

 There are three basic table saw categories that comprise the population of table saws used for both consumer and professional use: bench saws, contractor saws, and cabinet saws.
 Generally, the range of quality and accuracy of a table saw is commensurate with its size, motor horsepower, weight, and, indirectly, price.

 Bench saws are lightweight, inexpensive saws, designed to be moved around easily and placed temporarily on a work bench or stand.
 Prices for bench saws range from $100 to $600.
 Contractor saws are characterized by a set of light-duty legs and a bigger table and motor than a bench saw.
 Prices for a contractor saw range from about $500 to $1,800, or more.
-These saws are generally quieter, more accurate, and able to cut materials up to 2 inches thick.
+These saws are generally quieter, more accurate, and able to cut materials up to 2 inches Start Printed Page 62680thick.
 Cabinet saws are heavier than contractor saws because the higher powered motor is enclosed in a solid base.
 Prices for cabinet saws range from $1,000 to $3,000.
 These saws are designed for heavy use, and the greater weight reduces vibration so that cuts are smooth and more accurate.
 These saws are typically the highest grade saw found in the home woodworking shop.

 Standard safety devices on table saws are designed to prevent the saw blade from making contact with the operator and to prevent the saw blade from imparting its kinetic energy to the workpiece and throwing the workpiece back toward the operator, a phenomenon known as kickback.
 The configuration and specific design of safety devices vary from manufacturer to manufacturer, but the safety devices generally fall into two basic categories: blade guards and kickback prevention devices.